Bilinear CNNs for Fine-grained Visual Recognition: Introduction

-We present bilinear CNNs that address several drawbacks of existing part-based and texture representations.
-Our key insight is that several widely-used texture encoders can be written as an outer product of two suitably designed features.
-This results in a representation that is linear in the two features, hence the name bilinear models.
-The simplest bilinear model is one which consists of two independent features combined with an outer product.
-A variant is one where the two features are \emph{identical} and is related to the second-order pooling (O2P) representation~\cite{carreira2012semantic}.
-We also show that BoVW, Fisher vector and VLAD representations can be written as bilinear models.
-Furthermore, we analyze simplified variants of these models for which gradients have a simpler form resulting in a family of differentiable encoding layers which are general-purpose, and can be plugged into existing CNN architectures for end-to-end training.
-Remarkably, this has significant benefits and allows bilinear CNN models to even outperform part-based CNN models on a variety of fine-grained recognition datasets, even though they are trained with image labels only.
+We present \emph{Bilinear CNNs (B-CNNs)} that address several drawbacks of existing deep texture representations.
+Our key insight is that several widely-used texture representations can be written as a pooled outer product of two suitably designed features.
+When these features are based on CNNs the resulting architecture consists of standard CNN units for feature extraction, followed by a specially designed \emph{bilinear layer} and a \emph{pooling layer}.
+The output is a fixed high-dimensional representation which can be combined with a fully-connected layer to predict class labels.
+The simplest bilinear layer is one where two \emph{identical} features are combined with an outer product.
+This is closely related to the \emph{Second-Order Pooling} approach of Carreira \etal~\cite{carreira2012semantic} popularized for semantic image segmentation.
+We also show that other texture representations can be written as B-CNNs once suitable non-linearities are applied to the underlying features.
+This results in a family of layers which can be plugged into existing CNNs for end-to-end training on large datasets, or domain-specific fine-tuning for transfer learning.
+B-CNNs outperform existing models, including those trained with part-level supervision, on a variety of fine-grained recognition datasets.
+Moreover, these models are fairly efficient.
+Our most accurate model implemented in MatConvNet~\cite{vedaldi15matconvnet} runs at 30 frames-per-second on a NVIDIA Titan X GPU and obtains \textbf{84.1\%}, \textbf{79.4\%}, \textbf{86.9\%} and \textbf{91.3\%} per-image accuracy on Caltech-UCSD birds~\cite{WahCUB_200_2011}, NABirds~\cite{van2015building}, FGVC aircraft~\cite{maji2013fine}, and Stanford cars~\cite{krause20133d} dataset respectively.

-The manuscript combines the analysis of our earlier works~\cite{lin2015bilinear, Lin2016CVPR} and extends them in a number of ways.
-We compare our results with deep variants of Fisher vector, VLAD~\cite{Arandjelovic16}, and BoVW representations, that are end-to-end trainable, on a variety of datasets and study the effect of domain-specific fine-tuning.
-We extend the visualization technique in~\cite{mahendran16visualizing} to include results using various texture representations.
-We extend the analysis of dimensional reduction techniques and provide trade-off curves between accuracy and the dimensionality for different models, including a direct comparison with the recently proposed ``compact bilinear pooling" technique~\cite{Gao2016CVPR}.